-- A. A detailed description of the commodities or contractual services required; and if the department/division contemplates renewal of the contract, a statement to that effect. - B. Bids submitted in response to an invitation to bid in which the agency contemplates renewal of the contract must include the price for each year for which the contract may be renewed. - C. Evaluation of bids shall include consideration of the total cost for each year of the contract, including renewal years, as submitted by the vendor.
+- A. Detailed description of the commodities or contractual services required; - B. If the department/division contemplates renewal of the contract, a statement to that effect; - C. Bids/proposals submitted in response to an invitation to bid in which the agency contemplates renewal of the contract must include the price for each year for which the contract may be renewed; - D. Designate date, time and location for bid opening;

+- E. General Terms and Conditions;

+- F. Required Standard Forms:

+- G. Evaluation Criteria of bids/proposals shall include consideration of the total cost for each year of the contract, including renewal years, as submitted by the vendor.